wifinigel/wiperf/docs/README_WLANPi_Config.md

 Wiperf has a watchdog feature that it uses to try to reset things when it is having connectivity related difficulties.

-There may be instances when tests are continualy failing or wireless connectivity is intermiitent due to perhaps being stuck on a remote AP that is sub-optimal from a connecvitity perspective.
+There may be instances when tests are continually failing or wireless connectivity is intermittent due to perhaps being stuck on a remote AP that is sub-optimal from a connectivity perspective.

 If persistent issues are detected, then Wiperf will reboot the WLAN Pi to try to remediate the issue.
-This will provide the opportunity to the resest all network connectivity and internal processes.
+This will provide the opportunity to the reset all network connectivity and internal processes.

 Note that this is a last ditch mechanism.
 Wiperf will try bouncing the WLAN interface to remediate any short-term connectivity issues, which will likely fixe many issues without the need for a full reboot.